MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-LabelPolicy.md

 ```

 ### -AdvancedSettings
 The AdvancedSettings parameter enables client-specific features and capabilities on the sensitivity label policy.
 The settings that you configure with this parameter only affect apps that are designed for the setting.
-For more information, see [How to configure advanced settings for the client by using Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell).
+For more information, see [How to configure advanced settings for the client by using Security & Compliance Center PowerShell](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell).

 ```yaml
 Type: PswsHashtable